 As a result, data analysis has become a crucial part of business.
 The majority of companies continuously collect digital information, but not all of them capitalize on it properly.
 As you can imagine, this is where data analytics can help.

-That’s the question we’ll answer today.
+If you’re wondering how to analyze data effectively, that’s the question we’ll answer today.
 We’ll go through the various types of data analysis techniques and discuss the challenges each one helps solve.
 That way, you’ll be able to determine which methods are right for your next software project.

 Data analysis is the process of cleaning, transforming, and processing the raw data that a business collects and deals with to extract relevant insights for better decision-making.
 The findings of data analysis are typically presented as interactive charts, tables, or graphs within intelligent dashboards.

 Companies that implement data analytics technology tend to observe the following benefits:

 Organizations from a variety of industries employ data analytics.
 From insurance firms to healthcare companies, no matter which sphere you work in, chances are high that you can benefit from this technology.